hashemselsherif/automated-trading-platform-showcase/docs/PRD.md

 ## Product Summary

-The Solana Network Trading Engine is a production-grade DeFi network application for automated financial trading across Solana-based perpetuals venues, market-data feeds, and operational control surfaces.
+The Trading Engine is a Solana-based production-grade DeFi network application for automated financial trading across Solana-based perpetuals venues, market-data feeds, and operational control surfaces.
 It is not a single-market strategy script.
 It is a multi-market orchestration layer that runs multiple quantitative strategies in parallel, evaluates opportunities in real time, normalizes network and venue state, applies layered risk controls, routes execution through venue-specific clients, and exposes dashboards, alerts, logs, and backtesting workflows for monitoring and iteration.

 This showcase repository contains a sanitized source-code snapshot intended for technical review.
 It excludes private environment files, wallet material, runtime databases, logs, caches, and generated result dumps.